logiqai/docs/integrations/filebeat.md

 ### PROCESSORS

 Under the `input` section, including the `processors` the section in addition to your existing Filebeat configuration along with **`namespace`**, **`application`**, and **`cluster_id`**.
-Doing so ensures that the logs you forward to LOGIQ can be identified and partitioned easily
+Doing so ensures that the logs you forward to Apica Ascent can be identified and partitioned easily

 We strongly recommend partitioning your data for better organization as well as query performance.
-Each Cluster, Namespace, and Application tuple becomes a partition in LOGIQ and can be used to organize data that is logically related
+Each Cluster, Namespace, and Application tuple becomes a partition in Apica Ascent and can be used to organize data that is logically related

 ```
   inputs: